James Monroe: Acquisition of Florida

 In October 1817, the United States cabinet held several lengthy meetings to address the declarations of independence by former Spanish colonies in South America and the increasing piracy, particularly from Amelia Island.
 Piracy on the southern border with the Floridas was intensified by smugglers, slave traders, and privateers who had fled from the Spanish colonies over which the mother country had lost control.
 Spain had long rejected repeated American attempts to purchase Florida.
-However, by 1818, Spain's troubling colonial situation made the cession of Florida make sense.
+By 1818, Spain's troubling colonial situation made the cession of Florida make sense.
 Spain had been exhausted by the Peninsular War in Europe and needed to rebuild its credibility and presence in its colonies.
 Revolutionaries in Central America and South America were beginning to demand independence.
 Spain was unwilling to invest further in Florida, encroached on by American settlers, and it worried about the border between New Spain and the United States.
 With only a minor military presence in Florida, Spain was not able to restrain the Seminole warriors who routinely crossed the border and raided American villages and farms, as well as protected southern slave refugees from slave owners and traders of the southern United States.
 The Seminole people were also providing sanctuary for runaway slaves, those of which the United States wanted back.

 In response to Seminole attacks and their provision of aid to escaped slaves, Monroe ordered a military expedition to cross into Spanish Florida and attack the Seminoles.
 In this expedition, led by Andrew Jackson, the US Army displaced numerous Seminole people from their houses along with burning their towns.
 Jackson also seized the Spanish territorial capital of Pensacola.
 With the capture of Pensacola, Jackson established de facto American control of the entire territory.
 While Monroe supported Jackson's actions, many in Congress harshly criticized what they saw as an undeclared war.
 With the support of Secretary of State Adams, Monroe defended Jackson against domestic and international criticism, and the United States began negotiations with Spain.
 Monroe later fixed the government's official position in a letter from Adams to Spanish Ambassador Luis de Onís, which he edited accordingly by removing all justifications for Jackson's actions.
 He also emphasized that although Jackson had exceeded his orders, he had come to a new assessment of the situation on the basis of previously unknown information at the scene of the war.